 Each team will compete in at least six official tournament matches.
-Advancement to the final-day Single Elimination round will be determined by performance in the six preliminary games.
+Advancement to the playoff weekend (Single Elimination round) will be determined by performance in the six preliminary games.
 All 6-0, 5-1, and 4-2 teams will make the playoffs.

 Some schools choose to bring two or more teams.
 If you're considering this, be aware that players may not shift between teams.
 Also, for scheduling purposes, it will be useful for us to know whether you like to have the two (or more) teams scheduled at the same time – which would maximize sightseeing opportunities – or at different times – so the coach(es) can see everybody’s game.

 Several years ago we predicted that the contending high school teams of the future will be those that

 have developed solid farm systems on the lower grade levels.
 The best example.

 is Daviess County (KY), which won the JV title in 2015 and returned with the same players in 2016 and won the Varsity title.